AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 ### Configure Adobe Analytics {#Configure-adobe-analytics}

-#### Install AEM Forms and Adobe Analytics extentions {#install-extensions}
+#### Install AEM Forms and Adobe Analytics extensions {#install-extensions}

-Procedural steps for creating a new container for Adobe Analytics and installing AEM Forms and Adobe Analytics extentions.
+Procedural steps for creating a new container for Adobe Analytics and installing AEM Forms and Adobe Analytics extensions.

 #### Configure data elements {#configure-data-elements}